digitallawyer/openlegaldictionary/_definitions/incivism.md

 ---
 title: Incivism
 permalink: "/definitions/incivism.html"
-body: Unfriendliness to the state or government of which one ls a citizen
+body: Unfriendliness to the state or government of which one is a citizen
 published_at: '2018-07-07'
 layout: post
 ---